-If you have ever gone to a swimming pool and the water smelled like water yu have probably thought that the water must be extra clean as they probably put too much chlorine in the water.
-The truth is that what you are smelling which is called pool smell is a chemical reaction from the chlorine with urine, sweat, and oils, and no it doesn’t mean that the water is clean.
+If you have ever gone to a swimming pool and the water smelled like chlorine then you have probably thought that the water must be extra clean as they probably put too much chlorine in the water.
+The truth is that what you are smelling is called pool smell this a chemical reaction from the chlorine with urine, sweat, and oils, and no it doesn’t mean that the water is clean.
 So basically if your water tank smells of chlorine you either put too much chlorine in the water or the water isn’t properly cleaned.

 There are a lot of chlorine water treatment products, and all of them have different ratios of chlorine in them.
 All of them have a recommended dose and you should follow them accordingly, adding more chlorine doesn’t make the water cleaner.